Don Quijote

 Choose it for a traditional meal that does not need ceremony

 The main decision is whether the occasion calls for comfort and clarity or for a more elaborate restaurant experience.
 Don Quijote is easier to frame around the first case.
-The verified listing points to Traditional Cuisine rather than a highly specific format, so the safest expectation is a traditional meal at a mid-range price.
+Its focus is Traditional Cuisine rather than a highly specific format, so the best expectation is a traditional meal at a mid-range price.

 That makes the value case fairly direct.
 Choose it when €€ pricing, traditional cuisine, a Santiago de Compostela setting are enough of a match for the night.
 It is not necessary to treat it as a luxury booking or as a chef-led special-occasion production.
 If you are comparing with Sábrego, keep the comparison broad unless you have current details for both venues; the more important question is which occasion fits your plans.

-Because the verified details are limited, avoid building the visit around assumptions about signature dishes, a particular service style, or a specific drinks program.
-The grounded appeal is simpler: a traditional-cuisine restaurant in Santiago de Compostela with smart-casual expectations, €€ pricing, a confirmed Michelin Plate for 2025.
+Avoid building the visit around assumptions about signature dishes, a particular service style, or a specific drinks program.
+The grounded appeal is simpler: a traditional-cuisine restaurant in Santiago de Compostela with smart-casual expectations, €€ pricing, a Michelin Plate for 2025.

 For a return visit, timing is the clearest practical variable.
 Lunch is listed daily from 1–4 PM, while dinner is listed Monday through Saturday from 8–11:30 PM.
 Sunday is lunch only.
 Those hours make Don Quijote more flexible than a dinner-only restaurant, but the plan should still be matched to the day of the week.

-There is no need to overstate the booking dynamics or assume a particular service rhythm from the verified information.
+There is no need to overstate the booking dynamics or assume a particular service rhythm.
 The smarter decision is matching the venue to the occasion.
 It suits diners looking for a traditional meal in Santiago de Compostela at a €€ price point, especially when the meal should be straightforward rather than experimental.

-If the occasion is celebratory but not highly formal, Don Quijote can be a reasonable candidate on the facts available.
+If the occasion is celebratory but not highly formal, Don Quijote can be a reasonable candidate.
 The Michelin Plate recognition helps distinguish it as a noted restaurant, but it should be read as a quality signal, not as a promise of fine-dining theater.
-Smart casual is the stated dress code, which supports a neat but relaxed plan.
+Smart casual is the dress code, which supports a neat but relaxed plan.

 Where it sits among dining options